confluentinc/confluent-kafka-python/README.md

     $ pip install --no-binary :all: confluent-kafka

 For source install, see *Prerequisites* below.

+To avoid error in installation like *no matches found: confluent-kafka[avro]*, use double quotes.
+As an example:

+    $ pip install "confluent-kafka[avro]"

 Broker Compatibility